Christ-OFF/opml-engine/README.md

 # Certificates

-You may need addiotionnal certificates from https://letsencrypt.org/certificates/
+You may need additionnal certificates from https://letsencrypt.org/certificates/